Finext: The Successes and Challenges of a Self-Managing Company

 Written by Joost Minnaar April 12, 2016

-Once again we find ourselves crossing the Netherlands to learn from one of our bucket list heroes.
+Once again we find ourselves crossing the Netherlands to learn from one of our Bucket List heroes.
 The drive is more pleasant than normal since this time we have the luxury of driving a car with a functioning heating.

 We're on our way to Voorburg (a town right next to The Hague) to visit a very special case on our list: Finext.
-This consulting firm focuses mostly on improving financial processes of its clients and it is doing this exceptionally well.
+This consulting firm focuses mostly on improving the financial processes of its clients and it is doing this exceptionally well.
 Often Finext can be found in media coverage and slowly starts to become the Dutch poster boy for self-management practices.

 Finext: a unique story

-Before its founding, the partners decided to fully implement the participation model in the organization, meaning that there would be no bosses, no managers, no major shareholders, no hierarchy and no formal job descriptions.
+Before its founding, the partners decided to fully implement the participation model in the organization, meaning that there would be no bosses, no managers, no major shareholders, no hierarchy, and no formal job descriptions.

 Finext

 Once we arrive at Finext's property we directly understand that the consultants had major freedom in choosing their own office as well.
 They didn't choose the standard grey office building most of us are forced to work in.
-Instead they choose for a beautiful and majestic free-standing manor house.
+Instead, they choose for a beautiful and majestic free-standing manor house.
 The moment we walk into the manor house we are greeted by our host for today.
 Lieke Dekker, a consultant herself, directly gives us a tour around 'the clubhouse'.
-It strikes us that this place doesn't feels as an office at all, it more feels like a pleasant mix between a cozy residence and grand cafe.
+It strikes us that this place doesn't feel like an office at all, it more feels like a pleasant mix between a cozy residence and grand cafe.
 Lieke has organized a full day of interviews for us, for which we are still very grateful.

 To host all the interviews they have exclusively reserved us the so-called 'wedding room' of the manor house for today.
 We are seated in the beautiful and spacious room and spend the day interviewing a range of Finext consultants.
 We speak with an interesting mix of personalities and through them we try to understand Finext's unique culture as best as possible.
 We meet seasoned consultants that were involved in the management buy-out like Frank Fondse and Peter van Muijen.
 Consultants that joined Finext just after the buy-out like Lieke Aalbers and Paul Damen.
 And consultants that have joined the firm more recently like Amanda van Diemen and Jonathan Aardema.